-Typically however, in philosophy of physics, and in philosophy of science more broadly, there is a wariness surrounding operational principles.
-This is of a piece with the popularity of scientific realism in these communities.\footnote{The 2020 Philpapers Survey found that about 60\% of the survey's target faculty in philosophy of science accept or lean towards scientific realism, with that fraction rising to about 70\% of the target faculty in philosophy of physical science~\citep{BourgetManuscript-BOUPOP-3}.} This is because it's unclear how principles that refer to observers could be interpreted as describing a mind-independent reality.
+Typically however, in philosophy of physics, and in philosophy of science more broadly, there is a wariness surrounding operational principles since it's unclear how principles that refer to observers could be interpreted as describing a mind-independent reality.
+This is in keeping with the popularity of scientific realism in these communities.\footnote{The 2020 Philpapers Survey found that about 60\% of the survey's target faculty in philosophy of science accept or lean towards scientific realism, with that fraction rising to about 70\% of the target faculty in philosophy of physical science~\parencites{BourgetManuscript-BOUPOP-3}.}

-The relative antipathy towards instrumentalist views in broader philosophy of science is related to the difficulties of making work a verificationist semantics for scientific theories, as was attempted by the logical empiricists.\footnote{A particularly influential critique of verificationism was advanced by~\citet[Sec.
-V]{Quine1951-QUITDO-3}.} Within philosophy of physics specifically, the following argument has had significant purchase: Observers are physical systems, constituted by atoms and the like, and thus what they can or cannot do should ultimately be explicable in terms of observer-free physics.
-Hence, any principle that takes observers as primitive incurs the burden of explaining why we cannot state the capabilities of observers in observer-free terms given their physical constitution.\footnote{This is a version of an argument advanced by~\cite{bell1990against} in the context of the quantum measurement problem.}
+The relative antipathy towards instrumentalist views in broader philosophy of science is related to the difficulties of making work a verificationist semantics for scientific theories, as was attempted by the logical empiricists.\footnote{A particularly influential critique of verificationism was advanced by~\textcites[section V]{Quine1951-QUITDO-3}.} These difficulties constitute an important reason why many philosophers of science are realists, but it is worth remarking that such difficulties are even persuasive to anti-realists such as \textcites{van1980scientific}, who makes it a point to avoid cashing out the content of scientific theories in terms of what is observable (indeed, he thinks scientific theories ought to be construed literally)---it's only that we need not take them to be true.
+Thus, even some anti-realists will be unfriendly to operational complementarity.

+Within philosophy of physics specifically, the following argument has had significant purchase: Observers are physical systems, constituted by atoms and the like, and thus what they can or cannot do should ultimately be explicable in terms of observer-free physics.
+Hence, any principle that takes observers as primitive incurs the burden of explaining why we cannot state the capabilities of observers in observer-free terms given their physical constitution.\footnote{This is a version of an argument advanced by~\textcites{bell1990against} in the context of the quantum measurement problem.}